rbrook22/bar-management-app/README.md

 ## Obstacles & Breakthroughs
+Obstacle - Initially our plan was to use

 ## Phase 2 Features
 <p> Currently our application only allows for one user to be tied to one specific venue.
 In the future, we will be adding a feature so users can register multiple venues and are able to check in and update inventory for each venue.
 Perfect for franchises or multiple locations for business owners. </p>